MISS EMILY D.

 Preschool Directress | East Campus

-Miss Sarah Hollis brings four years of early childhood education experience to our Montessori preschool.
-She is currently pursuing a bachelor’s degree in Early Childhood Education at the University of Nebraska-Kearney and working towards certification through the American Montessori Society (AMS).
+Miss Sarah Bretta brings five years of early childhood education experience to our Montessori preschool.
+She is currently pursuing a bachelor’s degree in Early Childhood Education at the University of Nebraska–Kearney, where she also received her Montessori certification through the American Montessori Society (AMS).

 Sarah’s passion for the Montessori method began when she discovered the profound impact of child-centered learning.
 She has since devoted her career to nurturing young minds, fostering independence, and instilling a lifelong love of learning in her students.